 Processing and Trucking Operations

 Dairy processing and trucking operations will be judged on occupational injury and illness performance rates, which are recorded in each operation’s “Summary of Work-Related Injuries and Illnesses” report (Occupational Safety and Health Administration Form 300A).
 Companies are required to post their OSHA 300A forms from February 1 through April 30 following the year covered by the form.
 Applicants will also provide a written essay explaining the components of their safety and health programs and how the company is using leading indicators as an essential driver of worker safety.

 To be eligible for an award, a processing facility or transportation operation must implement an effective and innovative health and safety program and have illness and injury rates below industry averages reported by the Bureau of Labor Statistics.

 “Workplace safety is not just a priority for dairy companies, it is at the heart of each business and essential to productivity.
-These safety awards are just one way for companies to demonstrate their successes and unique approaches to maintaining a culture of safety throughout the company.
-Safety achievements are huge indicator of success and through this awards process, we hope to encourage all dairy facilities to continuously approach safety as a priority and engage their employees in the process,” Quist said.
+These safety awards are just one way for companies to demonstrate their planning and successful strategies for maintaining a culture of safety throughout the company.
+Safety achievements can be a strong indicator of success and through this awards process, we hope to encourage all dairy facilities to continuously approach safety as a priority and engage all levels of employees and managers in the process,” Quist said.